psychemist/Computer-Programming-Free-Resources/README.md

 - [Interneting is Hard:](https://www.internetingishard.com/) Start here.
 Teaches the basics of web dev and makes your life easier down the line.
 - [Web Dev Bootcamp:](https://www.udemy.com/course/the-web-developer-bootcamp/) This is the paid course.
 It is the backbone of everything you will learn and complements freeCodeCamp nicely with thoughtful explanations.
 Invest.
-- [freeCodeCamp:](https://www.freecodecamp.org/learn/2022/responsive-web-design/) Start from the top, with the new Reponsive Web Design curriculum.
+- [freeCodeCamp:](https://www.freecodecamp.org/learn/2022/responsive-web-design/) Start from the top, with the new Responsive Web Design curriculum.
 Do not run away from the projects.
 This is the most vital resource on here because there is just so much content besides the website challenges: blog, forum, podcast, even a music radio.
 - [The Odin Project:](https://www.theodinproject.com/paths) I found this after freeCodeCamp.
 They do almost the same thing but where fCC teaches extensively